anymaniax/azahi/docs/src/pages/reference/QueryClient.md

 **Returns**

-This method returns a promise that resolves when all active queries have been refetched.
+This method returns an observable that resolves when all active queries have been refetched.

 ## `queryClient.isFetching`